It's a New Day in Public Health.

-The EMSC Advisory Committee was established in Section 401.245(6), Florida Statutes, to advise the Department of Health on matters concerning preventative, pre-hospital, hospital, rehabilitative, and other post medical care for children.
-Members are appointed by the State Surgeon General and serve two–year terms.
-The committee meets quarterly in conjunction with the EMS Advisory Council and constitutent group meetings.
-Next meeting - January 2014, Daytona Beach, FL.
+The EMSC Advisory Committee was established in section 401.245(5), Florida Statutes, to advise the Department of Health on matters concerning preventative, pre-hospital, hospital, rehabilitative, and other post medical care for children.
+Members are appointed by the State Surgeon General and Secretary and serve two–year terms.
+The committee meets quarterly in conjunction with the EMS Advisory Council and constituent group meetings.

 National Pediatric Readiness Project

-The National Pediatric Readiness Project is a multi-phase qualityimprovement initiative to ensure that all U.S. emergency departments (EDs) havethe essential guidelines and resources in place to provide effective emergencycare to children.
-The first phase of this project was a national assessment ofEDs' readiness to care for children.
+The National Pediatric Readiness Project is a multi-phase quality improvement initiative to ensure that all U.S. emergency departments (EDs) have the essential guidelines and resources in place to provide effective emergency care to children.
+The first phase of this project was a national assessment of EDs' readiness to care for children.